jomit/real-time-prediction/README.md

 - Upload all the notebooks from `mlnotebooks` folder to the Jupyter notebook server using the Web UI.

-- Run all the notebooks as per the sequence to build and deploy the initial model.
+- Run all notebooks as per the sequence to build and deploy the initial model.

     - Make sure to update the parameters in the notebook as per the instructions.

+    - For production deployments use [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-and-where#aks) to deploy the scoring api

 #### Inference Pipeline